aidenbradley/Drupal-HTTP-Testing/README.md

 # Drupal-HTTP-Testing
+Inspired by Laravel.

-Provides a trait for executing HTTP requests and asserting against responses
+Provides a trait for executing HTTP requests and asserting against responses.